andreas-zeller/andreas-zeller.github.io/_posts/2021-07-27-Reviewing-across-fields-ICSE-PLDI-CCS.md

 tags: popular
 ---

-**What's it like to serve for ICSE, PLDI, or CCS?
+**What's it like to review for ICSE, PLDI, or CCS?
 And how do the papers (and review culture) compare?**

 In 2021, I served as reviewer on the PCs of top-tier conferences in three distinct fields: software engineering, programming languages, and security.
 I was thankful for the opportunity!
 First, there's not too many researchers who get the opportunity to serve in different fields, and I was curious.
 Second, I would be acting as co-PC chair for ICSE next year, and I found plenty of insights and inspiration.
 In this post, I share and compare my experiences with each of the conferences, from invitation to decision.